13+ Top Skills to Add to Your Resume (and How to Include Them)

 It requires separating your tasks into four main quadrants based on urgency and importance.
 Naturally, it allows you to plan your time better and helps you reduce a lot of stress.

-The ability to demonstrate proficiency in time management via such frameworks adds to the candidate’s appeal.
+The ability to demonstrate proficiency in time management with these frameworks adds to the candidate’s appeal.

 Most of the time in the workplace, your senior would allot you work and give pre-determined targets.
 How you can work as a team and get the job done is something you have to figure out.